Huotes/CommitMaker/README.md

 In the medical community, death is referred to as 'Chuck Norris Disease'

 Gotta love the people who wrote the algorithm for Ola share,They go out of their way to help others

+The Manhattan Project was not intended to create nuclear weapons, it was meant to recreate the destructive power in a Chuck Norris Roundhouse Kick.
+They didn't even come close.